Gift Icon

 Many smaller auto transport companies will allow their customers to pay cash simply because of the guarantee in it.
 There are no checks to be cleared, no credit card companies to stop the deposit, and no runarounds.

-Others try to steer clear of large cash deposits because of security reasons, or because they don’t have time to make multiple deposits.
-Of course, they will outline other payment methods that may be more convenient like direct transfers
+Others try to avoid large cash deposits for security reasons, or because they don’t have time to make multiple deposits.
+Of course, they will outline other payment methods that may be more convenient, like direct transfers.

-Be sure to inquire about cash as a method of payment, and find out what is best for the company.
-Many small auto transport companies need quick access to cash for their day-to-day operations, and much rather an envelope with money over a check.
+Be sure to inquire about cash as a payment method, and find out what is best for the company.
+Many small auto haulers need quick access to money for their day-to-day operations, and they would much rather have an envelope with cash over a check.

 Debit/Credit Cards

-Debit and credit cards are usually the easiest way to pay for services since it is fast and doesn’t involve cash.
-All the company needs to do is swipe the card and the money will be sent to their business account.
+Debit and credit cards are usually the easiest ways to pay for services since they are fast and don’t involve cash.
+The company must swipe the card, and the money will be sent to their business account.

-There’s also the issue of payments being reversed if a customer decides he/she isn’t pleased with the service or wants to report fraudulent claims to recoup the expenses.
-It’s much harder for a customer to take back the cash once it’s handed over.
+There’s also the issue of reversed payments if a customer decides he/she isn’t pleased with the service or wants to report fraudulent claims to recoup the expenses.
+It’s much harder for a customer to return the cash once it’s handed over.

-It also is not uncommon for a company to require a cash deposit, then allow debit/credit card payments for the balance.
+It is also not uncommon for a company to require a cash deposit and then allow debit/credit card payments for the balance.

-Before booking the transport, contact the auto carriers to find out if card payments are accepted.
+Before booking the transport, contact the auto carriers to determine whether card payments are accepted.

 Checks

 Checks are a touchy issue for some businesses, and this does not apply solely to the auto transport industry.
-Once a check is cashed, the money belongs to the company and it will take more leaps and bounds for a customer to get the money back.
+Once a check is cashed, the money belongs to the company, and a customer will take a lot longer to get the money back.

-To remedy this, some auto transport companies only take cashier’s checks, and not personal checks, and also money orders.
+To remedy this, some auto transport companies only take cashier’s checks, not personal ones, and money orders.

 Peer-to-peer (P2P) Payments

 The new trend is to use P2P apps over cash and cards.
-Usually, this is for security reasons and they have been branded as an alternative with lower processing/transaction fees.
+This is usually done for security reasons, and they have been branded as an alternative with lower processing/transaction fees.

 The transfers are instant, and the most popular apps are compatible with most major banks in the U.S. Some of these apps, like Zelle, only allow users to connect debit cards, rather than credit cards to ensure the cash is actually available.

-If you plan to use P2P payment, find out if it is acceptable tender beforehand.
+If you plan to use P2P payment, determine beforehand if the tender is acceptable.

 Paypal Credit